JIRA Webhook Integration

-- Configure the Project you want all issues assigned to, the Issue Type, use email@example.com as the Catch Email Address and Reporter.
+- Configure the Project you want all issues assigned to, the Issue Type, use firstname.lastname@example.org as the Catch Email Address and Reporter.
 Under Bulk, click "Accept the email for processing".
 Uncheck CC assignee.
 When you're done, click save.

 Assign the Project, Issue Type, and Reporter

 - Send the email address that you used in the Username field of the server to your Customer Success Manager so they can make sure your webhook is registered.